Project-MONAI/tutorials/generation/maisi/README.md

 ## Example Results and Evaluation

 We retrained several state-of-the-art diffusion model-based methods using our dataset.
-The results in the table below show that our method outperforms previous methods on an unseen dataset ([autoPET 2023](https://www.nature.com/articles/s41597-022-01718-3)).
+The results in the table and figure below show that our method outperforms previous methods on an unseen dataset ([autoPET 2023](https://www.nature.com/articles/s41597-022-01718-3)).
 Our method shows superior performance to previous methods based on all [Fréchet Inception Distance (FID)](https://papers.nips.cc/paper/2017/hash/8a1d694707eb0fefe65871369074926d-Abstract.html) scores on different 2D planes.
 Here we compared the generated images with real images of size 512 &times; 512 &times; 512 and spacing 1.0 &times; 1.0 &times; 1.0 mm<sup>3</sup>.

 <div align="center">